mrsahin101/Fundamentals_of_Programming_Csharp/Chapter1_Introduction_to_Programming/Notes.md

 - Each .NET library has API(Application Programming Interface) offering to our usage.
 - API's has to be explained to user.
 The explanations and instructions are called documentation.
 Microfost Documentation -> https://docs.microsoft.com/en-us/documentation/
 - To develop C# projects on Linux: There is called MONO-project open source software.
 Can experiment with it later.
+- When we create files it's important to give meaningfull names

 # Usefull Command-Line Commands
 - md : make new directory